dpan331/Skr0utz_scraper/README.md

 <br/> otherwise -if the search matches multiple products- the script retrieves the results' product names, performs word matching to pick the best match with the desired product (applies the label: "best_match") and then proceeds to the product page.
 <img src="https://github.com/dpan331/Skr0utz_scraper/blob/master/skrtz_img/bestMatch.JPG" height="400" width="500">

-<br/> Once in the product page, the script iterates over all the shops using Selenium, retrieves for each shop the fields: initial price, shipping cost, pay-to-delivery cost, final price & availability, and pushes these information to a dataframe.
+<br/> Once in the product page, the script iterates over all the shops (using Selenium), retrieves for each shop the fields: initial price, shipping cost, pay-to-delivery cost, final price & availability, and pushes these information to a dataframe.
 <img src="https://github.com/dpan331/Skr0utz_scraper/blob/master/skrtz_img/fetchData.JPG" height="400" width="600">

 <br/> Finally, the aggregated data in the dataframe are exported in a csv (resultsList.csv).